 Prior to departure:

-- a grant contract with your home university (will be provided individually after successful application)
+- a grant contract with your home university in case of programme countries and with FAU in case of partner countries (will be provided individually after successful application)

 - confirmation of teaching programme (the receiving chair at FAU will sign this document)